Password Generator:

 What is a Random Password and when should I use it?

-A Random Password is a completely unpredictable string of uppercase letters, lowercase letters, numbers, and symbols — for example, "kR9#mPx$vL2&qW5".
+A Random Password is a completely unpredictable string of uppercase letters, lowercase letters, numbers, and symbols, such as "kR9#mPx$vL2&qW5".
 It offers the highest entropy per character, making it the best choice for sensitive accounts like banking, email, and cloud storage.
 You should always store random passwords in a password manager like Bitwarden, 1Password, or KeePassXC since they are impossible to memorize.

 What is a Memorable Passphrase and when should I use it?

-A Memorable Passphrase is a sequence of random common words separated by spaces or symbols — for example, "correct horse battery staple" or "dragon7forest!moon".
+A Memorable Passphrase is a sequence of random common words separated by spaces or symbols, such as "correct horse battery staple" or "dragon7forest!moon".
 Passphrases are based on the Diceware method popularized by the Electronic Frontier Foundation.
 They are much easier to remember than random character strings while still being extremely resistant to brute-force attacks.
 Use passphrases for accounts you need to type frequently without a password manager, such as your computer login or primary email.

 What is an Enterprise-Grade Password and when should I use it?